 If your kids are beginners, there are some great value beginner packages.
-Your children will have fun on the baby slopes and Turtle Creek Beginners Area caters fantastically to those starting out, but if they’re progressing towards low intermediate, there isn’t a lot of short terrain for them and their legs may get tired on the long runs.
+Your children will have fun on the baby slopes and the Turtle Creek Beginners Area caters fantastically to those starting out.
+However if they’re progressing towards low intermediate, there isn’t a lot of short terrain for them and their legs may get tired on the long runs.
 Saying that, there are plenty of green runs available (and generally uncrowded) so they'll never get bored.
 But if you have the type of kids that can rip and shred, then they’ll have as much fun as you.
-And you’ll love the kid’s lift ticket price ($30 for a day ticket for kids under 12 – while kids under 5 ski free!).
+And you’ll love the kid’s lift ticket price ($45 for a day ticket for kids under 12 – while kids under 5 ski free!).